fotorius/SparkFunSerialGraphicLCD/README.md

 ## Methods
+The orgin of the screen (0,0) is the top left.
 | Method | Description |
 |:---| --- |
 | **close()** | Closes connection to the serial port. |